2 - Medical

 Clothing

 Keep clothing clean and dry.
 Wash clothes with water and soap or boil them.
-To dry clothes, hang them in the sun or near a fire (not too close).
+To dry clothes, lay them in the sun on rocks, or hang them in the sun or near a fire (not too close).

 Bowel movements and urination